Find out the last day of coverage with your employer

 In some cases, your health insurance ends on the day you are no longer employed, but in other cases, your coverage may extend through the end of the month or longer.

-During the COVID-19 crisis, the picture is more complicated: Some employers are cutting workers' hours or furloughing workers but are still keeping these people on the company's health insurance plan.
 If you get furloughed or have your work hours reduced due to COVID-19, your specific health insurance coverage end date might vary greatly depending on your overall job status, even though you qualify for unemployment benefits.

 Ask your employer for details about when your health insurance coverage ends depending on your specific situation.